hima-97/SQL-Database-Application-and-Transaction-Management/README.md

 When the user logs out (by quitting the application), logs in (if they previously were not logged in), or performs another search within the same login session, then all previously returned itineraries are invalidated and cannot be booked. <br>
 A user cannot book a flight if the flight's maximum capacity would be exceeded and there should be records as to how many seats remain on each flight based on the reservations. <br>
 If booking is successful, then assign a new reservation ID to the booked itinerary. <br>
-Note that each reservation can contain up to 2 flights (in the case of indirect flights). <br>
+Each reservation can contain up to 2 flights (in the case of indirect flights). <br>
-Note that each reservation should have a unique ID that incrementally increases by 1 for each successful booking.
+Each reservation should have a unique ID that incrementally increases by 1 for each successful booking.

 - pay <reservation id> <br>
 Function that allows a user to pay for an existing unpaid reservation. <br>